tulip-control/tulip-control/doc/dev_guide.rst

   using the `"_" prefix <http://docs.python.org/2.7/reference/lexical_analysis.html#reserved-classes-of-identifiers>`_.
 - API documentation is built using `Epydoc <http://epydoc.sourceforge.net/>`_.
 Accordingly, docstrings should be marked up with `Epytext <http://epydoc.sourceforge.net/manual-epytext.html>`_.

+- When committing to the repository, you should write a summary line, at most 60 characters in length, and if elaboration is necessary, then first skip a line (i.e., leave one blank) before beginning with details.

 The following are software engineering best practices that you should try to follow.
 We mention them here for convenience of reference and to aid new committers.